 If you need more detailed maps for your older learners, use this site.
 The maps include county maps, rivers and lakes maps, and much more!

 You can create large mega-maps with these printable pages.
-Maps range from one page all the way up to almost seven feet across!
+Maps range from one standard page-length all the way up to almost seven feet across!

 Use trace-the-state map worksheets.